nuxt-hub/cli/README.md

 # NuxtHub CLI

-Interface with the [NuxtHub](https://hub.nuxt.com) platform from the command line.
+Interface with the [NuxtHub Console](https://console.hub.nuxt.com) platform from the command line.

 ## Installation